 Another article I came across also gave me some hope that I could find some purpose in my unexplained desire to blog.
 Joshua Becker wrote an article about his personal blogging experience and how it has changed him.
 Joshua lists benefits such as becoming a better writer, broadening your mindset, living with more intention and at the very least, you have a journal stored in the cloud showcasing your personal growth and development.

 The answer I have landed on: I will blog because it is a creative outlet, a hobby I enjoy putting time into.
-If blogging encourages me to grow personally in my writing, or my photography, or by broadening my mind, then that’s an added bonus.
+If blogging encourages me to grow personally in my writing, or my cooking or photography, or by broadening my mind, then that’s an added bonus.
 I will stop worrying if my content is cohesive or relevant.
 I will blog about things I believe in – maintaining a healthy lifestyle, getting the most out of travel experiences and musing about concepts/ideas that are meaningful to me.
 At the very least, I’ll have a comprehensive journal to look back and laugh about one day.

 Questioning the why can be a really powerful exercise.
 I have also been using this technique when considering my career path and relationships.
 If you haven’t already, check out the Ted Talk video here – I promise it will get you thinking!